How do I change the transmission oil filter? I do not have a spin on filter.

 Wednesday, April 13th, 2011 AT 9:30 PM

-I do not even see where the fluid pickup is located.
+I do not see a filter.
 I looked the filter up on rockauto.
 Com, and they list four different filters.
 Only one of them is a spin-on filter.
 The other three are internal and are all very different.

 I am going to try to get another expert involved who should be able to help solve the mystery for you.